saving lives~giving hope~preserving dignity

 Each year volunteers in dozens of communities of faith all over the county donate over ten thousand hours to helping our homeless neighbors through Helping Hands programs.

-One full-time employee and one part-time case worker coordinate this vast volunteer effort.
+One full-time program director and one part-time case manager coordinate this vast volunteer effort.

 We need you!
 Eighty-six percent of our income is donated by individuals, houses of worship, foundations, service clubs and local businesses.
 Only fourteen percent of our funding comes from government.
 (As a Rockland County contract agency, we receive a grant that is cut every year by our fiscally stressed local government.)